nabeelvalley/docs/content/docs/random/vim.md

 And `ctrl + W r` to rotate the windows

+# Opening a Terminal

+You can open a terminal using the `:term` command, and you can exit terminal mode using `ctrl + \ ctrl + n`, thereafter using `:q` to close the terminal window

 # Help

 To get help you can use the `:help` command, to search for a specfic topic you can just add it after the help command like `:help nohlsearch`, you can then type `:q` to close the help menu